Skip to main content

 • Forms and surveys — Typeform, Jotform, Google Forms, Microsoft Forms

-• Email and chat — Microsoft 365, Google Workspace, Slack, Teams
+• Email and messaging — Microsoft 365, Google Workspace, Slack, Teams

 • Reporting — Looker Studio, Power BI, or a custom dashboard built for the client

-• Workflow engines — n8n, Make, Zapier, or custom code where reliability matters
+• Workflow engines — n8n, Make, Zapier, or custom code where reliability requires it

-How to avoid messy automation that creates new problems
+How to avoid automation that creates new problems

-Automation done poorly produces duplicate records, broken reports, and silent failures that go unnoticed for weeks.
-The patterns that prevent it are not complicated, but they have to be built in from the start.
+Automation built without structure produces duplicate records, silent failures, and broken reports that go unnoticed for weeks.
+The patterns that prevent this are simple but must be part of the build from the start.

-• Single source of truth — every record has one system that owns it, and every other system reads from there
+• Single source of truth — every record has one system that owns it; every other system reads from there

 • Idempotent runs — a workflow that runs twice on the same input produces the same result, not a duplicate

-• Logging — every automation logs what it did, what input it received, and what it changed
+• Logging — every automation logs what it processed, what it changed, and what errors it encountered

-• Alerts — failures, exceptions, and unusual patterns go to a human, not into a void
+• Alerts — failures, exceptions, and unusual patterns notify a person; they do not disappear silently

-• Human override — every workflow has a documented way for a person to step in and correct or pause it
+• Human override — every workflow has a documented way to pause, correct, or restart manually

-• Documentation — the team knows what runs, when, and where to look when something is wrong
+• Documentation — the team knows what runs, when, and where to look when something looks wrong

-• HG Oil Holdings — back-office invoice handling time reduced by 95% after switching from manual data entry to automated intake and extraction
+• HG Oil Holdings — back-office invoice handling time reduced by 75% after switching from manual data entry to AI-powered intake and extraction

-• HG Oil Holdings — invoice handling accuracy improved by 75% after automation eliminated retyping errors
+• HG Oil Holdings — invoice handling accuracy improved by 75% after automation eliminated manual re-entry errors

 Frequently Asked Questions